spottmedia/ansible-role-kibana/README.md

 # Ansible Role: Kibana

-An Ansible Role that installs Kibana on RedHat/CentOS or Debian/Ubuntu.
+An Ansible Role that installs Kibana on Debian/Ubuntu.
+CentOS might come in future if requested/PRed Uses *.deb to install kibana and has full `molecule` coverage.

+### Why not install via yum/apt ?

+It turned out to be frekishly hard (if not impossible) to install and maintain the library via repos, so all had to be hacked

 ## Requirements

 None.

 ## Testing

+All testing via molecule

 * Download https://artifacts.elastic.co/downloads/kibana/kibana-6.3.1-amd64.deb and
 put into `files` folder of the project